Vision

 Environmental Preservation

 Indigenous people represent under 5% of the world’s population but protect 80% of global biodiversity.
 The understanding of the Yawanawa is based upon the natural world around them.
-Traditionally, their supermarket and pharmacy is the forest they live in and this forest is at risk.
+More than just their home, the rainforest is traditionally the source of all their food and all their medicines and this forest is at risk.

-Therefore, our work is also directed towards preserving the rainforest through discouraging harmful practices and supporting positive change.
-Moving towards independence from the cities for food and supplies.
+Therefore, our work is also directed towards preserving the rainforest by discouraging harmful practices and supporting positive change.
+Moving towards sustainable living and independence from the cities for food and supplies.